Amos47/2400/Chapter 1.md

 [Google NGRAMS Maybe put this stuff below in the section on Big Data or elsewhere?
 Commented out now.]

-So clearly we have a pathway beginning with data, which, in context, provides information.
-Information in its collectivity, provides wisdom.
-With information and wisdom (which I define as the intersection of collective information with enough experience to allow for sufficient clarity such that one can critique the process of marshaling data to information and then be prepared to engineer the environment so as to lead to better information in the future)...
+So clearly we have a pathway beginning with measurement.
+Measurement gives meaning to data, which, in context, provides information.
+Information in its collectivity, produces knowledge.
+With information and knowledge (which I define as the intersection of collective information with enough experience to allow for sufficient clarity such that one can critique the process of marshaling data to information and then be prepared to engineer the environment so as to lead to better information in the future)...

 ### Communication